mirror-shades/doxa/docs/loops.md

 Loops with an index using a given step
 `for x do z`

-Loops with an index while a given condition met using a given step
+Loops with an int exposed while a given condition met using a given step
 `for x while y do z`

 ## Collection Iteration